Obstetrician Gynecologist

 What's your opinion on water-births?

-Asked by Benny T. over 11 years ago
+Asked by Benny T. about 12 years ago

 In my practice, we do not perform water births.
 For one, when a patient is in a tub full of water, it is extremely difficult to intervene should an unforeseen emergency arise.
 I have seen enough difficult and harrowing deliveries to know that I always need to be prepared for an emergency- vacuum and forceps deliveries, as well as maneuvers for shoulder dystocia (when the baby's shoulders get stuck under the mother's pubic bone and won't deliver) can be life-saving, and the decision to use these maneuvers is made in a split-second.
 Every minute of delay could result in permanent injury to the baby.
 Secondly, as a provider, it is also important that I protect myself from exposure to any bodily fluids.
 When a patient is delivering in a tub, I think it is nearly impossible to avoid direct contact with the water, which is contaminated with the patient's bodily fluids.
 We all should practice with universal precautions- protect ourselves from direct contact with blood, amniotic fluid, etc, regardless of who the patient is and what diseases they have been tested for.
 I don't have a problem with laboring in a tub, however.
 As long as the baby can be monitored safely and appropriately, and as long as the baby's heart rate is appropriate, then I think a tub labor can be a nice alternative for someone who is hoping to avoid an epidural or IV pain medications.